My dog has just come into heat. What should I do?

 If your female dog comes into heat before you can get her spayed, here is what you can do:

-2. Next, when we call to book your dog’s surgery please tell us the dates that you marked on your calendar.
+- Next, when calling to book your dog’s surgery, please tell the veterinary clinic the dates that you marked on your calendar.
 It is very important that your dog is booked for surgery no earlier than eight weeks from the beginning of her last heat.
 This waiting time is necessary for your dog’s safety to minimize blood loss during surgery.

 Keeping things clean

 Female dogs in heat are messy.
-The bloody discharge can make a mess of your furniture, carpets etc. Doggy diapers can help.
+The bloody discharge can make a mess of your furniture, carpets, etc. Doggy diapers can help.
 Washable, waterproof, sanitary pants are also helpful (a sanitary pad can be added to these pants to help absorb your dog’s flow).
-The doggy diaper or sanitary dog pants and pad may need to be changed as many as three or more times per day.
+The doggy diaper or sanitary dog pants and pad may need to be changed as many as three or more per day.
 Allow your dog some supervised time outside without the diaper to allow her skin to breathe and minimize irritation.
 Also, give any soiled areas on her hind end a gentle clean with warm water and a cloth once a day and then towel dry.
 This should help to minimize skin irritation.
+Diapers and pants are only recommended if your dog won’t ingest them which can lead to other complications.